gregvissing/front-row-greg/content/posts/web-accessibility.md

 * On-screen keyboard with trackball, joystick, etc.
 * Switches operated by foot, shoulder, etc.
 * Voice recognition, eye tracking, and other hands-free options

+## What are the guidelines to follow to stay Accessible?